Swedish nuclear weapons program

 After World War II, Sweden considered building nuclear weapons to defend themselves against an offensive assault from the Soviet Union.
-From 1945 to 1972 the government ran a clandestine nuclear weapons program under the guise of civilian defense research at the Swedish National Defence Research Institute (FOA).
+From 1945 to 1972 the government ran a clandestine nuclear weapons program under the guise of civilian defence research at the Swedish National Defence Research Institute (FOA).

 By the late 1950s the work had reached the point where underground testing was feasible.
-However, at this time the Riksdag prohibited research and development of nuclear weapons, pledging that research should be done only for the purpose of defense against nuclear attack.
+However, at this time the Riksdag prohibited research and development of nuclear weapons, pledging that research should be done only for the purpose of defence against nuclear attack.
 They reserved the right to continue development of offensive weapons in the future.

 In recent years declassified documents have shown that Sweden was much closer to possessing the nuclear bomb than previously thought.
 By 1965 most of the bomb was already built and another 6 months would have been needed to arm it, had the project been given the green light.
 Another two bombs would have been built shortly thereafter.

 The option to continue development of weapons was abandoned in 1966, and Sweden's subsequent signing of the Non-Proliferation Treaty (NPT) in 1968 began the wind-down of the program, which finally concluded in 1972.
 Sweden was strongly influenced to abandon its nuclear weapons program by the United States.

 Background

 During the final phase of World War II, the Swedish Government saw value in the future of nuclear energy, especially the Allied interest in Sweden's uranium-bearing black shale deposits.
 This led to suggestions that Sweden should establish state control over its natural resources, including uranium.
 Specifically, such controls would include export controls on uranium in collaboration with the American and British governments, exclusive Swedish controls over uranium ore, and a ban on commercial mining of uranium.

 Through its advisors, including Manne Siegbahn among others, the government realized the link between its ore and nuclear weapons.
-After American Ambassador Herschel Johnson brought up that question in a conversation with Cabinet Secretary Stig Sahlin on 27 July 1945, the issue was raised at the government meeting on 2 August.
+After American Ambassador Herschel Johnson brought up that question in a conversation with State Secretary for Foreign Affairs Stig Sahlin on 27 July 1945, the issue was raised at the government meeting on 2 August.
 On 11 September, Sweden committed itself to establish state control over mining and export of uranium.
 Sweden rejected the American suggestion of a right to purchase Swedish uranium as well as a right to veto proposed Swedish uranium exports.

 The opening of the Cold War and fears of an attack by the Soviet Union led to increasing interest in Sweden possessing its own nuclear arsenal.
 They were only interested in tactical nuclear weapons that would be used in a defensive role on Swedish territory or nearby seas.
 For reasons not directly related to security, Sweden never considered strategic nuclear weapons that could reach the Soviet Union.
 British and U.S. ideas heavily influenced the Swedish Armed Forces’ doctrinal thinking at that time.